tsehayegh/university-mall/README.md

 3)if the user is an instructor, then the user will be able to: a)search for a student by entering student and class information. b)able to enter grade and status of the class

+For the future, more functionality can be added to the app.
+For example, login feature can be included.
+Nowadays, most colleges use apps that help users to use the same login credential for any services offered.
+Technologies used HTML, CSS, JAVASCRIPT, JQUERY, AJAX, API, node.js, heroku, mLab, express, chai, http-chai